Aidbox/aidbox-sdk-js/examples/aidbox-workflow/README.md

 [The Aidbox workflow engine module](https://docs.aidbox.app/modules-1/workflow-engine) is the way to execute raliable, scalable and safe your complex business logic.
 The asynchronous nature of orchestration engine allows tasks to be processed independently, enabling parallelism that reduces processing time during load.

-The example shows the flow of using Aidbox as a notification gateway service that [listens incomming appointments](https://docs.aidbox.app/modules-1/workflow-engine/services#subscription-trigger) and [spawns async tasks](https://docs.aidbox.app/modules-1/workflow-engine/task) for each of them.
-From other side we ( with SDK ) implements worker that is handling these tasks and send email to the patient.
+The example shows the flow of using Aidbox as a notification gateway service that [listens incoming appointments](https://docs.aidbox.app/modules-1/workflow-engine/services#subscription-trigger) and [executes workflows](https://docs.aidbox.app/modules-1/workflow-engine/workflow) for each of them.
+From the other side we implement workers with our business logic that handles these workflows.

 ## How to run the application

 #### Step 1: Setup Aidbox

 Go through all steps described in ["examples" directory](https://github.com/Aidbox/aidbox-sdk-js/blob/main/examples/README.md).
-As a result you should have aidbox up and running as a docker container available on `8888` port.
+As a result you should have Aidbox is up and running as a docker container available on `8888` port.

 #### Step 2: Set Mailgun environment variables